 Open Banking explained

-Sweeping rules that mean banks must let you share your financial info with other authorised providers are now over a year old.
+Sweeping rules that mean banks must let you share your financial info with other authorised providers are now over two years old.
 But why were 'Open Banking' rules brought in and what does it mean for your money?
 Here's what you need to know.

 You've been able to let third-party providers such as budgeting apps access your bank account data for some time, but since 13 January 2018, you're protected when you do so – as long as the provider's authorised.

 Some MoneySavers have got in touch with us, confused or worried about these changes.
 So to help you out, here's our lowdown.

 Open Banking is a series of reforms to how banks deal with your financial information, called for by competition watchdog the Competition and Markets Authority (CMA).
 It comes alongside a regulation with the snappy name 'the second Payment Services Directive' (PSD2), which also came into force on 13 January 2018.

 In plain English, together they mean all UK-regulated banks have to let you share your financial data such as your spending habits, regular payments and companies you use (basically your bank, credit card or savings statements) with authorised providers offering budgeting apps, or other banks – as long as you give your permission.

 The idea behind these changes is that they'll bring more competition and innovation to financial services which, in turn, is hoped will lead to more and better products to help manage your money.